Rem598/Retail-Ops-Finance-Optimization/README.md

 * *(See `Process Automation` for the codebase)*

 ### 3. SQL Data Extraction
-*Authored complex queries to investigate performance issues.*
+*Authored  queries to investigate performance issues.*

 * Identified the **Top 5 Customers** by revenue to drive account management focus.
 * Calculated **Overdue Payments by Region** (North Region had the highest overdue count at 53).